matthew4218/MPC-JF/README.md

 ---

 ### TIPS :
+- You will have to checkmark the media as watched in Jellyfin yourself...
+- To Resume watching the last media, set your Player settings to resume the last file automatically at openning (and open the player instead of jellyfin to resume).
 - Sometimes if it stop working, because of idk, **MPC updates** or some specific settings change, just **re-run** `MPCJF.reg` (& `Install-MPCJF-HiddenProtocol.ps1`).
 - If you change your server adress : modify the installed **MPCJF** userscript : Browser settings → Extensions → **Violentmonkey** → Options → Go to **Installed Scripts** → MPC-JF ***`</>`***
 - If Jellyfin removed or changed you JMP deviceId : re-do step 4.